adur1990/Pass-for-macOS/README.md

 ```

 ## Installation
-You have three options to use Passafari: use the Github releases, homebrew or build it yourself.
+You have three options to use Pass for macOS: use the Github releases, homebrew or build it yourself.

 ### Option 1: Use the Releases
 Download the latest version of the app from the releases page and drop it in your applications folder (or where ever you want).
 Thats it.

-If you want to update Passafari, replace the `Passafari.app` file with the newer version.
+If you want to update Pass for macOS, replace the `Pass for macOS.app` file with the newer version.

 ### Option 2: Use Homebrew
-You can install Passafari using homebrew.
+You can install Pass for macOS using homebrew.
 Just run the following command:

 ```
-brew cask install adur1990/tap/passafari
+brew cask install adur1990/tap/passformacos
 ```

-If you want to update Passafari, run `brew upgrade`.
+If you want to update Pass for macOS, run `brew upgrade`.

 ### Option 3: Build it yourself
-You can  build Passafari yourself.
+You can  build Pass for macOS yourself.
 Here are the required steps.

 #### Checkout and prepare
 First, checkout this repository:

 ```
-$ git clone git@github.com:adur1990/Passafari.git
+$ git clone git@github.com:adur1990/Pass-for-macOS.git
 ```

-Now, open the `passafari.xcodeproj`, go to the General tab of `passafari` target.
+Now, open the `passformacos.xcodeproj`, go to the General tab of `passformacos` target.
 Here, check "Automatically manage signing" in the Signing section and select your own Team.
 Do the same for the `extension` target.

 #### Building
-Click on the build button (or use the `cmd-return` shortcut) and Passafari will be build.
+Click on the build button (or use the `cmd-return` shortcut) and Pass for macOS will be build.
 Congrats.
-You can use your self-built Passafari.
+You can use your self-built Pass for macOS.

 #### Updates
 For updates, simply pull the version you want from the repo and build it again.

 ## Usage
 To the best of my knowledge, it is not possible to enable the hardened runtime for this app.
 Therefore, it is also not possible to get the [app notarized by Apple](https://developer.apple.com/documentation/xcode/notarizing_macos_software_before_distribution), which is [required](https://www.cdfinder.de/guide/blog/apple_hell.html) starting with macOS 10.14.5 (last Mojave release).
-Therefore, you have to **right-click** or **ctrl-click** on `Passafari.app` and select `open`. macOS will ask you, if you are really sure to open this "potentially malicous" app.
-If you confirm, you are free to use Passafari.
+Therefore, you have to **right-click** or **ctrl-click** on `Pass for macOS.app` and select `open`. macOS will ask you, if you are really sure to open this "potentially malicous" app.
+If you confirm, you are free to use Pass for macOS.

 After that, start Safari, go to Preferences and enable the extension.